Hancock Shaker Village: Organization and governance

 At its peak in population in the 1830s and 1840s, Hancock consisted of six communal orders, known as "families": The Church Family, Second Family, East Family, West Family, South Family, and North Family.
 Overseeing each family was two men and two women, known as elders and eldresses.
 Overseeing the entire collective of Hancock families were two elders and two eldresses who served as the Ministry of the Hancock Bishopric.
 This ministry also oversaw the Tyringham, Massachusetts and Enfield, Connecticut Shaker communities.
-The Hancock Bishopric in turn was overseen by the Ministry in the New Lebanon commune one town over, on the New York side of the state border.
+The Hancock Bishopric in turn was overseen by the Ministry in the New Lebanon community one town over, on the New York side of the state border.
 The various industries and tasks within each family at Hancock were managed by deacons and deaconesses, with the deacons of finance and legal affairs later becoming known as Trustees.
-In 1893, the Hancock Ministry was dissolved and the remaining members of the Hancock and Enfield villages overseen directly by the Ministry of Mount Lebanon, which was now called the Central Ministry.
+In 1893, the Hancock Ministry was dissolved and the remaining members of the Hancock and Enfield villages were overseen directly by the Ministry of Mount Lebanon, which was renamed the Central Ministry.